 As mentioned in the previous step, include stakeholders from different departments so they can guide the process and control what goes into the documentation.

-Modern process documentation tools like ProProfs Knowledge Base help you set up a collaborative space where stakeholders across levels can work under a single roof.
+Using process documentation tools like ProProfs Knowledge Base, you can set up a collaborative space where stakeholders across levels can work under a single roof.
+It allows you to define the roles and responsibilities of all team members and lets them work collaboratively to produce and manage your process documentation.

 Here’s a quick video to show how this tool can kickstart collaboration between teams.